Member-only story

 Arc Sosangyo

-Arc is an iOS developer and app publisher, a former IT manager who transitioned to iOS engineering, and a big fan of coding, science, history, and philosophy.
+Arc is an iOS Dev and app publisher, a former IT manager who transitioned to iOS engineering, and a big fan of AI, coding, science, history, and philosophy.